Naminata Diabate: Academic career

-She held the Robert and Helen Appel Fellowship for Humanists and Social Scientists at Cornell in 2020, recognizing excellence in teaching and scholarly promise.
+Diabate is an associate professor at Cornell University.
+She held the Robert and Helen Appel Fellowship for Humanists and Social Scientists at Cornell in 2020, for academic excellence.
 Diabate is also a member of the Advisory Board of the Africa Institute in Sharjah, UAE, and served as an Ali A. Mazrui Senior Fellow from 2021 to 2023.

-In 2024, Diabate was named one of the “10 African Scholars to Watch” by The Africa Report, alongside Simukai Chigudu, Toyin Ajao and Satang Nabaneh.
+In 2024, Diabate was named one of the "10 African Scholars to Watch" by The Africa Report, alongside Simukai Chigudu, Toyin Ajao and Satang Nabaneh.